Controlled Training Data Generation with Diffusion Models: Experiments

+We use the Taskonomy~\citep{zamir2018taskonomy} and Omnidata~\cite{eftekhar2021omnidata} datasets for training.
+The former consists of 4 million images of indoor scenes, while the latter is a mixture of datasets and contains both indoor and outdoor scenes.
+We evaluate our method on a range of domain shifts, from Common Corruptions~\citep{hendrycks2019benchmarking}, 3D Common corruptions~\citep{kar_3d_2022} to other datasets like Replica.
 We compare the following methods.
-They all involve fine-tuning $f$, but on different datasets.
-We use ControlNet v1.0 with depth conditioning for the experiments in this section.
-See Fig.~\ref{fig:depth-gen-comparison} for a comparison of the generations: \begin{itemize}[label={}] \item \textit{Control (No extra data)}: We fine-tune $f$ on the original training data.
-This baseline is to ensure that the difference in performance is due to the generated data, rather than e.g., longer training or optimization hyperparameters. \item \textit{Agnostic Prompts}: This baseline generates data that is \textit{agnostic} to the model or the target distribution.
-We generate images with the prompt \quotes{\textit{room}} as the datasets consist of indoor images from mostly residential buildings. \item \textit{Agnostic Prompts (Random)}: We generate data with \quotes{random} prompts.
-In our proposed method, we optimize for $n$ embedding vectors, resulting in a prompt, $c$.
-Thus, to match this setting, from a Gaussian distribution fitted on the embeddings from the vocabulary, we sample $n$ random embeddings to create a random prompt to be used in the data generation. \item \textit{\aplong}: We perform the optimization as described in \cref{eq:adversarial-opt} and fine-tune on this data. \item \textit{\gplong}: We perform the optimization using only the loss described in \cref{eq:clip-guidance} and fine-tune on this data. \item \textit{\gaplong}: In addition to optimizing the adversarial loss, we also optimize the CLIP guidance loss as described in \cref{eq:adversarial-opt_and_clip-guidance}.
-This allows us to generate data that is also informed of a certain distribution shift. \end{itemize} \textbf{Training details.} The adversarial optimization was done with AdamW~\cite{loshchilov_decoupled_2019}, learning rate of $5.0\times 10^{-4}$, weight decay of $1.0 \times 10^{-3}$, and batch size of 8.
-We set the early stopping threshold (mentioned in \cref{sec:alignment-collapse}) to 0.08 for the UNet model and 1.0 for the DPT model. {They were trained with $\ell_1$ and Midas loss~\cite{eftekhar_omnidata_2021} respectively.} We perform a total of 30 runs to get different \aplong.
-We use the DDIM~\cite{song_denoising_2020} scheduler.
-During optimization, we use only 5 denoising steps, as it is more stable.
-For Guided Adversarial Optimization, the guidance coefficient for text and image guidance is 1 and 5 respectively.
-For fine-tuning, we generate images with 15 steps.
-For the GP runs with SDEdit, we used strength 0.6, for the GAP runs, strength 0.9.
-See the~\supmat ~\cref{app:depth-training-details} for further details.
+They all involve fine-tuning the originally trained model $f$ on different synthetically generated datasets.
+See \cref{fig:depth-gen-comparison} for a comparison of the generations: \begin{itemize}[leftmargin=*, label={}] \item \textit{Control (No extra data)}: We fine-tune $f$ on the original training data.
+This baseline is to ensure that the difference in performance is due to the generated data rather than, e.g., longer training or other hyperparameters used during fine-tuning. \item \textit{Agnostic Prompts}: This baseline generates data that is \textit{agnostic} to the model and the target distribution.
+We generate images with the prompt \quotes{\textit{room}} as the datasets consist of indoor images from mostly residential buildings. \item \textit{Agnostic Prompts (Random)}: As we use 30 tokens for our methods, this baseline controls for the number of tokens used.
+Here, we sample the same number of tokens as \ap~randomly from the vocabulary to construct a prompt.
+See~\cref{app:depth-training-details} for details. \item \textit{\aplong}: We perform the optimization as described in \cref{eq:adversarial-opt}, to get 30 adversarial prompts (tokens). \item \textit{\gplong}: We generate data using only the CLIP guidance loss described in \cref{eq:clip-guidance}.
+We consider both image and text guidnace.
+For the former we use about 100 \textit{unlabelled} images from the target distribution, for the latter we use the name of the shift e.g., ``fog''. \item \textit{\gaplong}: We combine adversarial and guidance losses.
+We use the same settings as \aplong~and apply CLIP guidance loss used for \gplong.
+This allows us to generate data that is both useful for the model and target distribution. \end{itemize} \textbf{Training details.} We consider the following pre-trained models for $f$: {1)}~a U-Net~\citep{ronneberger2015u} model trained on the Taskonomy dataset~\citep{zamir_taskonomy_2018,zamir_robust_2020} and {2)}~a dense prediction transformer~(DPT)~\citep{ranftl_vision_2021} model trained on Omnidata~\citep{eftekhar_omnidata_2021}.
+The adversarial optimization was done with AdamW~\citep{loshchilov_decoupled_2019}, learning rate of $5.0\times 10^{-4}$, weight decay of $1.0 \times 10^{-3}$.
+We set the early stopping threshold (mentioned in \cref{sec:alignment-collapse}) to 0.08 for the UNet model and 1.0 for the DPT model. {They were trained with $\ell_1$ and Midas loss~\citep{eftekhar_omnidata_2021} respectively.} We perform a total of 30 runs to get 30 different \aplong.
+Similar to classification, for efficiency, we use 5 denoising steps during optimization and 15 for the final generations, with the DDIM~\citep{song2020denoising} scheduler, {which we found to be a good trade-off between quality and efficiency.} See the~\cref{app:depth-training-details} for more details.